kristiandupont/kanel/docs-src/configuring.md

 ## enumStyle

-The `enumStyle` can be either `type` or `enum`.
+The `enumStyle` can be either `type` or `enum` (default).
 Postgres enums will then be turned into either string unions or Typescript enums.

 This, if you have an enum `Fruit` consisting of the values `apples`, `oranges` and `bananas`, you will get this type with `enumStyle === 'type'`: